Naval Air Station Sigonella: History

+The Sigonella crisis

-On the night of 10 October 1985, there were tense hours on NAS II when the Italian Carabinieri, Italian Air Force, and the US Army's Delta Force came close to firing upon one another following the interception by US Navy F-14 Tomcat fighters of an Egyptian Boeing 737 airliner carrying the hijackers of the Italian cruise ship, the Achille Lauro, which had been commandeered by members of the PLO on 7 October.
+On the night of October 10, 1985, there were tense hours on NAS II when the Italian Carabinieri, Italian Air Force, and the US Army's Delta Force came close to firing upon one another after US Navy F-14 Tomcat fighters intercepted an Egyptian Boeing 737 airliner carrying the hijackers of the Italian cruise ship, the Achille Lauro, which had been commandeered by members of the PLO on 7 October.
 The hijackers had killed a Jewish American Leon Klinghoffer.
 The F-14s instructed the Egyptian plane to land at Sigonella where the Americans had planned to take the hijackers into custody.
 The Italian Prime Minister Bettino Craxi instead claimed the hijackers were under Italian jurisdiction.
-The Italian authorities, therefore, refused to allow the Navy SEALs to board the plane, threatening to open fire on the Americans had they made an attempt to do so.
-The ensuing stand-off lasted throughout the night, until President Ronald Reagan gave the orders for the Americans to stand down.
+The Italian authorities refused to allow the Navy SEALs to board the plane, threatening to open fire on the Americans had they attempted to do so.
+The ensuing stand-off lasted throughout the night until President Ronald Reagan ordered the Americans to stand down.
 The hijackers were eventually tried and sentenced by an Italian court.